Meta Description Writing Guide - Boost Click-Through Rates

 Little-Known Facts About Meta Descriptions

 In the late 1990s, search engines treated meta tags as ranking signals.
-Keyword stuffing became rampant, prompting Google to remove meta descriptions from its ranking algorithm around 2009.
-Today, they function purely as "search result ad copy."
+Keyword stuffing became rampant, prompting Google to explicitly state in a September 2009 blog post that meta descriptions and meta keywords are not used as ranking signals.
+Today, they function purely as "search result ad copy" - no direct ranking impact, but the indirect effect through CTR is significant.

 Optimal Meta Description Length